-- 1. CDOT does not support the abandonment of the Stevens St. Right of Way.
-This Right of Way is planned to be used by the cross charlotte trail in the future. - 2.
-CDOT does not support the reverse angle parking in this location along Seigle Ave.
-CDOT would support parallel on-street parking.
+- 1. As currently described under the general provisions on the site plan, this petition will require a traffic study.
+This requirement may change if the land use information is more specific. - 2.
+CDOT does not support the abandonment of the Stevens St. Right of Way.
+This Right of Way is planned to be used by the cross charlotte trail in the future. - CDOT does not support the reverse angle parking in this location.
+CDOT would support parallel onstreet parking.